chen-bowen/Opreationalizing_Machine_Learning_with_Azure/README.md

     name="Bankmarketing Train", description="Training bankmarketing pipeline", version="1.0")
 ```

-We will also retrieve the authentication header so the pipeline endpoint can be used
+You will have to retrieve the authentication header for the pipeline endpoint to be consumeable

 ```python
 interactive_auth = InteractiveLoginAuthentication()
 auth_header = interactive_auth.get_authentication_header()
 ```

-We can verify if the pipeline endpoint is indeed created
+You can go to the `pipeline endpoints` tab (under `Endpoints` page on your left panel) to verify if your endpoint has been successfully created.

 ![Screenshot](images/Published%20Pipeline%20Endpoints.png)

- In the endpoints section, the pipeline status will be shown as active
+ If successful, the pipeline status will be shown as active

  ![Screenshot](images/Active%20Pipeline.png)